Skip to content

 • Adjusting Physical Activity: Modifying your exercise routine to include low-intensity workouts can help in managing and reducing symptoms.

-• SoftWave Therapy: A non-invasive treatment that uses unfocused shockwave technology to promote healing and reduce inflammation in the plantar fascia.
+• SoftWave Therapy: A non-invasive treatment that uses broad-focused shockwave technology to promote healing and reduce inflammation in the plantar fascia.
 This therapy aids in tissue regeneration, offering significant relief from pain without the need for surgical intervention or medication.

 Learn more about other non-surgical treatments for plantar fasciitis